okason97/Not-Real-Estate-Agent/README.md

 - `agent.ipynb`: Notebook to try the agents
 - `frontend.py`: Serves the interactive frontend
 - `app/`: Directory containing the agents and the API code
-  - `main.py`: Contains the FastAPI behaivour
+  - `main.py`: Contains the FastAPI behaviour
   - `src/`: Directory containing the source code
     - `scraper.py`: Contains the `Scrapper` classes for web scraping
     - `graph.py`: Contains the graph building logic